Brazilian education co Cogna up 2.2% after reports of IPO of its K-12 division

-SAO PAULO (Reuters) - Shares in Brazilian education company Cogna (COGN3.SA) rose up to 5.9% and were rising more than 2% in early afternoon trading on reports of an initial public offering of its K-12 division, known as Vasta Educação in the U.S.
+SAO PAULO, Nov 21 (Reuters) - Shares in Brazilian education company Cogna rose up to 5.9% and were rising more than 2% in early afternoon trading on reports of an initial public offering of its K-12 division, known as Vasta Educação in the U.S.

 Brazilian financial blog Brazil Journal reported on Thursday that Cogna seeks a valuation of roughly 8 billion reais ($1.90 billion) for VASTA, sending shares up more than 2%.